Ravenbrook/mps/manual/source/guide/advanced.rst

     puts("stale!");

-after :c:func:`mps_ld_isstale` returns true, it's possible to see when the location dependency becomes stale and the table has to be rehashed.
+in ``table_find`` after :c:func:`mps_ld_isstale` returns true, it's possible to see when the location dependency becomes stale and the table has to be rehashed:

 .. code-block:: none
     :emphasize-lines: 21, 23